browserless/browserless/README.md

 Your application still runs the script itself (much like a database interaction), which gives you total control over what library you want to chose and when to do upgrades.
 This is preferable over other solutions as Chrome is still breaking their debugging protocol quite frequently.

 ## 🐳 Docker Quickstart

+> See more options on our [full documentation site](https://docs.browserless.io/docs/docker.html).

 ⚠️ HOSTING: In order for the debugger to work properly in hosted environments (AWS, Heroku, and others) your site needs to be deployed under HTTPS.
 This is due to devtools scripts being loaded from a secure domain.
 For further help/information look at some projects like localtunnel, certbot, or even netlify to achieve these efforts.